Statistics, Predictive Modeling

 Statistics is the discipline of collecting, describing and analyzing data to quantify variation and uncover useful relationships.
 It allows you to solve problems, reveal opportunities and make informed decisions in the face of uncertainty.
 Through the effective application of statistics, you can gain insight, foresight and the means for continuous learning and improvement, no matter what context you work within.

-Whether your goal is description, explanation or prediction, you will appreciate the statistical discovery paradigm of JMP, which exploits the intrinsic synergy between visualization and modeling.
+Whether your goal is description, prediction or explanation, you will appreciate the statistical discovery paradigm of JMP, which exploits the intrinsic synergy between visualization and modeling.
 No matter what the shape and size of your data, so long as it fits in memory, JMP will allow you to get the most from it, whatever your current level of statistical expertise.

-JMP provides comprehensive facilities for univariate linear and nonlinear regression, the more useful multivariate approaches for exploration, dimension reduction and modeling, and for the analysis of time series and categorical data.
-JMP and JMP Pro are intended to meet the statistical needs of most users most of the time, surfacing the various techniques and results in a way that you can easily grasp, but without compromising the power of the underlying algorithms.
-JMP Pro, the advanced analytics version of JMP, includes a rich set of sophisticated algorithms for building better models with your data.
-It lets you hold back data consistently to help build models whose predictions will generalize well.
+JMP provides comprehensive facilities for univariate linear and nonlinear regression, the more useful multivariate approaches for exploration, dimensionality reduction and modeling, and for the analysis of time series and categorical data.
+JMP and JMP Pro are intended to meet the statistical needs of most users most of the time, surfacing the various techniques and results in a way that you can easily grasp, but without compromising the depth of the analysis.
+JMP also has a set of modeling utilities that deal with common data issues upfront, while JMP Pro includes a rich set of sophisticated algorithms for building better models with messy data.

 The class of linear regression models is diverse and ubiquitous.
-JMP puts these powerful methods in the hands of practitioners of all skill levels, and in a form you can easily use.
+JMP puts these powerful methods in the hands of practitioners of all skill levels, and in a form they can easily use.

 Using Fit Y by X, you can test for and model dependencies between a single input and outcome.
 JMP unifies what is normally considered a disparate set of statistical approaches into a coherent, understandable whole and provides graphical output so you can understand results easily.

 Whatever your favored model-building approach, JMP provides a complete set of manual and automated methods, with appropriate diagnostics, to allow you to rapidly build most types of linear models.
-Specific fitting options focus your attention appropriately; JMP Pro extends the repertoire by adding Mixed Models (to correctly handle repeated measurements) and Generalized Regression (with regularized or penalized regression techniques like the Elastic Net that help identify X's that may have explanatory power).
 An “informative missing” approach allows the information in all your rows to contribute.
+Specific fitting options focus your attention appropriately; JMP Pro extends the repertoire by adding Mixed Models (to correctly handle repeated and spatial measurements) and Generalized Regression (with regularized or penalized regression techniques like the Elastic Net that help identify X's that may have explanatory power).
+JMP Pro also supports quantile regression.

 JMP lets you easily compare competing models.
 Multiple responses are handled in an integrated way, and the Profiler makes it simple to compare and contrast the interpretability and results of various fits.
 The Profiler also allows you to find settings to optimize your Y's, and Monte Carlo simulations help you assess how variation in the X's will be transmitted into the Y's.